 High School Code: For all high school graduates, code the six-character code assigned to each high school by ACT (see Appendix E for Louisiana High School Codes).
 For unknown Louisiana codes, code all zeroes, i.e., 000000.
 For GED students, code 999997.
 For out-of-state high schools in which the ACT code is unknown or not available, code 999998.
 For foreign graduates, code all nines, i.e., 999999.
 For home-schooled students, code 999996.
 This field cannot be blank for Freshmen, regardless of age.

 High School English Grade Point Average: To be reported for FIRST-TIME STUDENTS.
 The student's high school GPA on all English courses, as calculated by the admitting institution.
 The final transcript should be used, calculating the GPA by using the best four non-remedial English courses, or by using all courses numbered 120XXX.
 Data is reported as a four-character data field, to thousandths.
 For example, a student with a HSGPA of 3.854 would be coded as 3854.
 This should not be blank, but may be for those students with GEDs, adults age ≥ 25, international students, or first-time students at open admission (2-year) institutions who did not submit a HS transcript.

-High School Grade Point Average: To be reported for FIRST-TIME STUDENTS.
-The student's final overall high school GPA, as recorded by the admitting institution.
+High School Grade Point Average: To be reported for both PREPARATORY and FIRST-TIME STUDENTS.
+For Preparatory students, report the HSGPA as reported for Dual Enrollment eligibility each semester.
+For First-Time Students (Admit Status 1): the student's final overall high school GPA, as recorded by the admitting institution.
 Data is reported as a four-character data field, to thousandths, and uses a 4.000 grading system.
 For example, a student with a HSGPA of 3.854 would be coded as 3854.
 The formula to be used for determining a converted 4.000 GPA is as follows: Converted GPA = HSGPA / (Scale / 4.0).
-Students with GEDs will not have high school grade point averages.
-Therefore, this field should be coded as blank.
+This should not be blank, but may be for those students with GEDs, adults age ≥ 25, international students, or first-time students at open admission (2-year) institutions who did not submit a HS transcript.